AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 cosmology

-just observe them from a different "point of view".
+fundamental laws; we just observe them from a different

-using calculations and predictions of the motion of celestial
+(physical) laws, using calculations and predictions of the motion

-bodies, with an emphasis on ever-refining observations and
+of celestial bodies, with an emphasis on ever-refining

 discipline